cid0rz/CTS-Cidorz-Train-System/README.md

 ![line config](/images/stconfig.jpg)

 As you can see all the stations are in the same line and depot is number one.
 Then the trains need to be added to the line and set to automatic.
 They will wait in the depot for the order.
+The conditions on the line must be set to signal# as seen in the screenshot so the trains read their destination before leaving the stops.

 There are some areas of interest in the mock-up that can be seen in the following image: